DigvijayDheer/stopwatch_by-digvijaydheer/README.md

 ## Features

-- <strong>Start/Stop</strong>: Begin or pause the stopwatch to measure time.
+- **Start/Stop**: Begin or pause the stopwatch to measure time.
-- <strong>Reset</strong>: Reset the stopwatch to zero.
+- **Reset**: Reset the stopwatch to zero.
-- <strong>Accurate Timing</strong>: The stopwatch displays time with milliseconds precision.
+- **Accurate Timing**: The stopwatch displays time with milliseconds precision.
-- <strong>User-Friendly Interface</strong>: The interface is designed to be intuitive and visually appealing.
+- **User-Friendly Interface**: The interface is designed to be intuitive and visually appealing.

 ## Usage